 There is no reason to leave anything to chance, so be as specific as you can when filling in your scene notes.

-This one scene in The Silence of the Lambs has a ridiculous number of scene elements including set dressing, props, and fake blood…
+One scene in The Silence of the Lambs has a ridiculous number of scene elements including set dressing, props, and fake blood — this requires intelligent organization.

 4. Shot List Your Visual Motifs

 Below is a shot list for the ‘Your Self’ storage scene.
-Take a look and see how Jonathan Demme took the motif definition to heart in this film.
+Take a look and see how Jonathan Demme took the motif definition and ran with it.

 Some of these decisions are rather subtle, but the effect that each has on the viewer adds up, and builds an experience for the viewer.